District 24 candidate Mike Weisgram running for two offices.

-In December, District 24 Republican Mike Weisgram had announced he was intending to run for the State House of Representatives, noting as part of his qualifications, experience in local government.
+In December, District 24 Republican Mike Weisgram had announced he was intending to run for the State House of Representatives, noting as part of his qualifications his experience in local government.

 What qualifications do you bring?
 The candidates seeking this office all have unique characteristics and qualities that are their own.
 I like and respect all of them; the electorate has very good people to choose from.